daelsepara/turbo-pascal-assembly/docs/library/CONVERT-REAL.md

 SYS0580: XOR DI,8000
 ```

-This is biases DI by **8000**.
+Complements the sign bit in the **DI**.
 This is probably the entry point for subtraction.

 ```nasm
 SYS0584: OR CL,CL